dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

             return $node->value;
         }

-        // oh boy! a BinaryNode!
+        // oh boy! a BinaryOp!
         if ($node instanceof BinaryOp) {

             // this is where things get interesting as we recurse...